gamblevore/speedie/Documentation/Perry.md

 You'll see that it looks simple.
 But underneath that simplicity, is a huge amount of features carefully hidden.

 ## Perry Features
-* File List has auto-discovery
+* File List auto-discovers your project files.
 * Anti-Clutter interface
 * Errors List lets you jump to error-locations.
 * Batch-Find